interledger/rfcs/0029-stream/0029-stream.md

 Money can be sent for a given stream by sending an ILP Prepare packet with a non-zero `amount` and a `StreamMoney` frame in the STREAM packet to indicate which stream the money is for.
 A single ILP Prepare can carry value destined for multiple streams and the `shares` field in each of the `StreamMoney` frames indicates what portion of the Prepare amount should go to each stream.

+The receiver MAY include `StreamReceipt` frames in the ILP Fulfill packet indicating the total amount of money received in each stream.
+Receipts can be verified, in order to verify payment, using a secret that is pre-shared with the receiver.

 #### 4.4.3.
 Sending Data

 Data can be sent for a given stream by sending an ILP Prepare packet with a `StreamData` frame in the STREAM packet.
 A single ILP Prepare can carry data destined for multiple streams.